-WE MOVE that City Council allocate \$8,000,000 from the American Rescue Plan Act to close the funding gap for the creation of the Robert O'Neal Multicultural Arts Center ("ROMAC") at the Regal Cinema and adjacent sites in the West End neighborhood.
+WE MOVE that City Council allocate \$1,000,000 to assist with the funding gap for the creation of the Robert O'Neal Multicultural Arts Center ("ROMAC") at the Regal Cinema and adjacent sites in the West End neighborhood.
 The ROMAC will be a center for performing and visual arts education and programming for the West End community and for the entire City of Cincinnati.

-Councilmember Jan-Michele Lemon Kearney
+Councilmember Jan-Michele Lemon Kearney Councilmember Wendell Young -